kelli-j-klein/kelli-j-klein/README.md

 - 👋 Hi, I’m Kelli Klein
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to build more projects in SQL and Python
+- 💞️ I’m looking to build more projects in SQL

 <!---
 kelli-j-klein/kelli-j-klein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.